Shunli-Wang/CA-SpaceNet/README.md

 ## Repository Architecture
 In this repository, we provide two separate folders to store two sets of codes on the [Swisscube](https://github.com/cvlab-epfl/wide-depth-range-pose) dataset and the [SPEED](https://kelvins.esa.int/satellite-pose-estimation-challenge/data/) dataset, respectively.

 - **./CA-SpaceNet-on-Swisscube/**: This folder contains all codes of the proposed CA-SpaceNet on the [Swisscube](https://github.com/cvlab-epfl/wide-depth-range-pose) dataset and pre-trained models.
-Please refer to [here](./CA-SpaceNet-on-Swisscube/README.md) for more details.
+Please refer to [Swisscube_README](./CA-SpaceNet-on-Swisscube/README.md) for more details.

 - **./CA-SpaceNet-on-SPEED/**: This folder contains all codes of the proposed CA-SpaceNet on the [SPEED](https://kelvins.esa.int/satellite-pose-estimation-challenge/data/) dataset and pre-trained models.
-Please refer to [here](./CA-SpaceNet-on-SPEED/README.md) for more details.
+Please refer to [SPEED_README](./CA-SpaceNet-on-SPEED/README.md) for more details.

-## Contact
+## Acknowledgements
+Some of the code is borrowed from the [Swisscube](https://github.com/cvlab-epfl/wide-depth-range-pose) project.
+We are very grateful for their wonderful implementation.

 ## Contact
 If you have any questions about our work, please contact slwang19@fudan.edu.cn or sbwang21@m.fudan.edu.cn.